 John A. Schepisi

-John A. Schepisi is a Trustee and Vice Chair of the Board of Trustees of Stevens Institute of Technology.
+John A. Schepisi is a Trustee and Vice Chair of the Board of Trustees of the Stevens Institute of Technology.
 He is the founder and president of the law firm of Schepisi & McLaughlin, PA.
-His clients include CNBC, J. Fletcher Creamer & Son, Inc., Home Depot, Holy Name Medical Center, Bergen Community College, North Jersey Community Bank and Euro American Brands.
-Schepisi's practice focuses primarily on litigation, real estate development, and land use issues.
+His clients include CNBC, Fiat Chrysler of America (FCA), J. Fletcher Creamer & Son, Inc., Holy Name Medical Center, ConnectOne Bank, Euro American Brands, Normandy Real Estate Partners, Tag Sylvan Corporate Center, Katz's Delicatessen, and the Ice House.
+Mr. Schepisi's practice focuses primarily on litigation, real estate development, and land use issues.
 He is admitted to the bars of New Jersey and New York and is a member of the American, New Jersey, and Bergen County Bar Associations, as well as the American Association for Justice.
-Schepisi is a former president of the Bergen County Bar Association.
+Mr. Schepisi is a former president of the Bergen County Bar Association.
 He formerly served on the Board of Governors of Hackensack University Medical Center and the Board of Trustees of Englewood Hospital, and on the boards of several public companies, including Bridge View Bank, Interchange Bank, and SunResorts Ltd., NV.
 He is a former chairman of the Bergen County Republican Organization and the Board of Directors of the Mullet Bay Apartments Association.
-Schepisi has also served as attorney for many municipalities throughout the state.
+Mr. Schepisi has also served as attorney for many municipalities throughout the state.
 He holds a J.D. from St. John's University School of Law, where he was a member of the Law Review, and a B.E. from Stevens Institute of Technology.
+Mr. Schepisi is a recipient of the Stevens Outstanding Contribution Award.
+In addition, Mr. Schepisi has been honored as a Leader in the Legal Community by the Gold Coast Chamber of Commerce.

 Thomas H. Scholl

-Tom is a successful entrepreneur, technology innovator and investor.
-Tom has been directly involved in over 40 start-ups with differing roles including founder, CEO/Chairman, board member and investor.
-He is experienced with both hardware and software products – typically created from deep intellectual property.
-Most recently, Tom was Venture Partner at Novak Biddle Venture Partners in Bethesda, Maryland.
-As a venture capitalist for over ten years, Tom played a pivotal role identifying, investing in and counseling portfolio companies from early stage/seed investment through successful exit.
-He sat on the boards of Paratek (acquired by RIM/Blackberry,) Command Information (acquired by Salient Federal Solutions,) Woodwind Communications (acquired by Vina,) Vubiquity, Princeton Optronics, Centice and Fiberzone.
-In 2011, Tom was recognized as the venture capital “Friend of the Entrepreneur” by the Washington Business Journal.
-Prior to joining Novak Biddle, Tom co-founded and was chairman of Cognio, a pioneering developer of software radio, cognitive spectrum management and MIMO antenna technology for wireless applications.
+Thomas H. Scholl is a successful entrepreneur, technology innovator and investor.
+He has been directly involved in over 50 start-ups in differing roles including founder, chairman, CEO, board member and investor.
+Experienced in both hardware and software products - especially those created from deep intellectual property - Mr. Scholl currently serves on the boards of a variety of companies.
+As a venture capitalist for over ten years at Novak Biddle Venture Partners, he played a pivotal role identifying, investing in and mentoring portfolio companies from seed stage investment through successful exit.
+He sat on the boards of Paratek (acquired by RIM/Blackberry,) Command Information (acquired by Salient Federal Solutions,) Woodwind Communications (acquired by Vina), Vubiquity and Princeton Optronics.
+In 2011, Mr. Scholl was recognized as the venture capitalist “Friend of the Entrepreneur” by the Washington Business Journal.
+Prior to joining Novak Biddle, Mr. Scholl co-founded and was chairman of Cognio, a pioneering developer of software radio, cognitive spectrum management and MIMO antenna technology for wireless applications.
 Cognio was acquired by Cisco in October 2007.
-Tom was also a private investor in Broadsoft (IPO) and served as a Director of Torrent Networking (acquired by Ericsson,) Integrated Telecom (acquired by PMC Sierra,) NEC’s eLuminant and Siemen’s Optisphere.
-In 1990, Tom founded Telogy Networks, a leader in providing reference designs and embedded software products for wireless and IP networks.
-Telogy’s world-class customers included Cisco, Motorola, Samsung, Nortel, Alcatel, NEC, Siemens and many others.
-In 1998, Motorola acquired Telogy’s digital mobile handset design, and in 1999 Texas Instruments acquired Telogy as the world leader in embedded VOIP software – subsequently licensing over one million VOIP “sockets.”
-As Telogy’s CEO, Tom was honored as the 1995 Joseph A. Sciulli "Entrepreneur of the Year" by the Maryland High Technology Council.
-Prior to Telogy, Tom was Senior Vice President of Engineering at Hughes Network Systems (now a subsidiary of EchoStar.)
+Mr. Scholl was also an angel investor in Broadsoft (IPO) and served as a Director of Torrent Networking (acquired by Ericsson), Integrated Telecom (acquired by PMC Sierra), NEC’s eLuminant and Siemen’s Optisphere.
+In 1990, he founded Telogy Networks, a leader in providing reference designs and embedded software products for world-class customers including Cisco, Motorola, Samsung, NEC, Nortel, Alcatel, Siemens and many others.
+In 1998, Motorola acquired Telogy’s digital mobile handset design business, and in 1999 Texas Instruments acquired Telogy as the world leader in embedded VOIP ("Voice-Over-Internet Protocol") software – licensing over one million VOIP “sockets.”
+As Telogy’s CEO, Mr. Scholl was honored as the 1995 Joseph A. Sciulli "Entrepreneur of the Year" by the Maryland High Tech Council.
+Prior to Telogy, Mr. Scholl was Senior Vice President of Engineering at Hughes Network Systems (now a subsidiary of EchoStar and originally a combination of Digital Communications Corporation and Linkabit).
 He began his professional career as a systems programmer at the Central Intelligence Agency.
-Tom is a Trustee at Stevens Institute of Technology (where he also serves as the Chairman of the Research Enterprise and Technology Commercialization Committee,) a member of the Board of Trustees at the University of Maryland Foundation and Chairman of the Board of Visitors at the A. James Clark School of Engineering.
-He is a past Trustee at Capitol College.
-Tom is a graduate of Purdue University in Philosophy and Literature, and serves as a member of the Dean’s Advisory Council of the College of Liberal Arts, receiving Purdue's Distinguished Alumnus Award for 2009.
-Tom has patents relating to software, the Internet, and digital telephone systems, and he is the author of "Packet Switching" in McGraw Hill’s Electronic Communications Handbook.
-He’s a member of IEEE and ACM, and he attended the Executive Management (non-degree) program at MIT Sloan School.
-Growing up, Tom was an avid Ham radio operator and an Eagle Scout.
+Mr. Scholl is a graduate of Purdue University in Philosophy and Literature, and serves as a member of the Dean’s Advisory Council of the College of Liberal Arts.
+He received Purdue's Distinguished Alumnus Award in 2009 and Doctor of Letters degree honoris causa in 2014.
+Mr. Scholl is also a Trustee at the Stevens Institute of Technology and serves as the Chairman of the Research Enterprise and Technology Commercialization Committee.
+He received Stevens' "Friend of Stevens Award" in 2015.
+In addition, Mr. Scholl is a member of the Board of Trustees of the University of Maryland Foundation and past Chairman of the Board of Visitors at the A. James Clark School of Engineering, receiving the Clark School's inaugural Glenn L. Martin Medal in 2014.
+He was previously a Trustee at Capitol Technology University.
+Mr. Scholl has six patents relating to software, the Internet, and digital telephone systems, and he is the author of "Packet Switching" in McGraw Hill’s Electronic Communications Handbook.
+He is a Life member of IEEE and ACM, and he attended the Executive Management (non-degree) program at MIT Sloan School.

 Frank J. Semcer, Sr.